mvit777/BikeShop/BikeShop.BlazorComponents/README.md

 All in all, I'm satisfied so far with my little library.
 It is nothing more than a light wrapper around Bootstrap components to automatise some HTML but it seems to work well and was very quick to develop.
 In the past I once tried to develop such a library in pure javascript and another time with PHP + Twig.
 The javascript/jquery attempt was a complete failure up to the point I abandoned it in a very early stage.
 It had bugs scattered all around and was bloated from the very start.
 Basically doing such a thing requires a non-trivial knowdledge of javascript far beyond my level.
 Also the fact that I'm not aware of an existing such a library makes me think it is not a good idea.
 The PHP+Twig was much more successful, in the sense that I re-used it in many projects.
 The main problem of that solution was that once the serverside was executed, I was left alone yet again with a lot of AJAX setup and DOM manipulation.
 In Blazor you just forget about AJAX setup and DOM manipulation, as they are run under the covers.
 This is another good point for Blazor.
+The aspect of inter-mixed html and code is a very handy but reminds me a bit of old style Wordpress, which I don't like very much.
+I still have to make a decision about shifting towards code-behind file + template file style or mix both.
+The impression is at some point I will use the former as it favours more consistency even if is a lot more verbose.
+Another good point of Blazor components is their declarative style (just like Webforms, Coldfusion or defunct Struct etc etc) In fact, if you have a very predictable page structure (like my Datatable List + Edit form) building a code generator to automatise the skeleton of many pages becomes a lot easier.

 ## Related links